rubocop/rubocop/README.md

 ### Progress Formatter (default)

-The default `progress` formatter outputs a character for each inspected file, and at the end it displays all detected offences in the `clang` format.
+The default `progress` formatter outputs a character for each inspected file, and at the end it displays all detected offenses in the `clang` format.
-A `.` represents a clean file, and each of the capital letters means the severest offence (convention, warning, error or fatal) found in a file.
+A `.` represents a clean file, and each of the capital letters means the severest offense (convention, warning, error or fatal) found in a file.

 ```
 $ rubocop
 Inspecting 26 files
 ..W.C....C..CWCW.C...WC.CC

-Offences:
+Offenses:

 lib/foo.rb:6:5: C: Missing top-level class documentation comment.
     class Foo